oneapi-src/oneDNN/doc/programming_model/data_types.md

 @note
     f64 is only supported for convolution, reorder, layer normalization and pooling primitives, on the GPU engine.

+@note
+    Boolean is only supported by the oneDNN graph API when the graph compiler backend is enabled.

 See topics for the corresponding data types details:
  * @ref dev_guide_inference_int8